 Specifically, support will be provided to the Ministry of European Integration (MEI) to design elements of the national ISTD system and to strengthen capacity needed for the system launch and implementation.
 At the regional and local levels, the Programme will enhance capacities of the regional development agencies (RDAs) and LSGs to apply ISTD approach, which among other introduces multi-sectoral perspective, facilitate partnerships at different levels, activates territories' potentials, and builds foundation for use of multiple sources for development financing.
-The Programme will also support the design of local development policies/plans in accordance with ISTD approach.
+The Programme will also support the design of local development policies/plans in accordance with the ISTD approach.
 This support will transfer benefits to the other Programme components in the terms of more structured, focused and more effective interventions adapted to the needs of the communities and based on medium to long-term planning.

-Within efforts to contribute to economic growth, EU PRO Plus will support development of economic infrastructure and improvement of business related services, which will in turn facilitate investments and/or expansion of existing businesses, and contribute to job creation.
+Within efforts to contribute to economic growth, EU PRO Plus will support development of economic infrastructure, which will in turn facilitate investments and/or expansion of existing businesses, and contribute to job creation.
 Assistance will be provided to micro and small enterprises in order to enhance their competitiveness which will among other facilitate new employments.

 The Programme will also support infrastructure projects that will improve access to health, social, cultural, sports and education services in local communities.
-Support will also be provided for employment and vocational training of youth and women, and other vulnerable groups.
 Contribution to social cohesion will be provided through projects implemented by the civil society organisations.